ShaneWTP/Coaster-Catalog/README.md

 **Coaster Index 1**

-All users can log on to site URL and get a full list of the parks and roller coasters in the state of Pennsylvania by using the "Parks & Coasters" menu item in the main navigation bar.
+All users can log on to the site URL and get a full list of the parks and roller coasters in the state of Pennsylvania by using the "Parks & Coasters" menu item in the main navigation bar.

 ![Image of Coaster Catalog Mega Menu](https://raw.githubusercontent.com/ShaneWTP/Coaster-Catalog/master/client/public/images/readme-images/mega-menu.png)